OS X: Back to My Mac requires AirPort base station or UPnP-capable third-party router

 Learn about using Back to My Mac with an AirPort base station or UPnP-capable third-party router.

-Note: For the best user experience with Back to My Mac, update to OS X Lion v10.7.4 or later (use Software Update to download and install the latest updates).
+For the best user experience with Back to My Mac, use OS X Mountain Lion or OS X Lion v10.7.5 or later (use Software Update to download and install the latest updates).
 Also, make sure your router supports NAT-PMP (NAT Port Mapping Protocol) or UPnP (Universal Plug and Play), and that it's enabled.

 The Back to My Mac feature of OS X is designed to work seamlessly with compatible AirPort base stations.
 Please make sure that your AirPort software is up to date.
 This seamless integration is achieved through the use of NAT-PMP (NAT Port mapping Protocol) technology, which enables your computer to automatically configure your AirPort base station to provide services between your local network and the Internet.